-This is an ideal course for you if you have studied Chinese for four years part-time and have built up a working vocabulary of about 1,200 characters.
+This is an ideal course for you if you've studied Chinese for four years part-time and have built up a working vocabulary of about 1,200 characters.

-You will continue to be trained in speaking and listening skills, and reading and writing training will now be enhanced.
+You will continue to be trained in speaking and listening skills, and will receive enhanced reading and writing training.
 Whilst learning the language, you will develop an understanding of the culture of China as well.

 The textbook to be used will be Great Wall Chinese (V), a multimedia product that provides rich teaching resources, including on-line multimedia courseware, multimedia CD in addition to the traditional hard copies of textbook and workbook.